matty99/matty99.github.io/_posts/2015-09-12-website-optimization.markdown

 * 123 Requests down to 92 Requests
 * Sending 5.5 MB down to 4.1 MB

 I saved almost 4 seconds of load time!
 I'm extremely impressed by this.
-There is still tons of room to improve.
-I think a reasonable goal is to get it below 1 second.
-Here are some ways to approach this goal:
+There is still tons of room to improve but I don't think they are worthy of a blog post.
+Here are some potential next steps to improve site speed even more:

 * Bootstrap is unecessary - I only use it for the grid and the menu.
 Removing it from dependencies will reduce page weight thus improving load time.
 * The LESS I originally wrote is unreadable and inefficient.
-Improving this would make the site more maintainable and make the css files transferred smaller.
+Improving this would make the site more maintainable and make the CSS files transferred smaller.
 * Move code to make site responsive out of Javascript and into CSS, doing so will improve speed at run time.
 * Combining and minifying CSS and Javascript files is always possible